AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 7. Customer Support via Chatbots

-Financial platforms like Bank of America’s Erica chatbot use deep learning to provide personalized financial advice and resolve issues efficiently.
+Real-World Implementation: Bank of America’s Erica chatbot utilizes deep learning to deliver personalized financial advice and resolve customer issues efficiently.
+The system handles millions of customer interactions monthly, providing 24/7 support while reducing operational costs.

 8. Portfolio Optimization